ansh/template-2/paths/voice-notes.md

 - Now, the app displays the note in a list of all notes on the home screen.

-This application is set-up with existing configuration for APIs and Firebase.
+This application is set-up with existing configuration for Deepgram APIs and Firebase.
 Implement all the functionality in the flow above while using the existing codebase as a starting point, but fully modify the codebase to fit the flow and functionality described above.